Uzaki-chan Wants to Hang Out!: Synopsis

 Hana Uzaki is thrilled to discover that she is attending the same college as her fellow high school upperclassman, Shinichi Sakurai.
 However, after a year of watching him just laze around, she comes to the conclusion that he has turned into a loner.
-She decides to spend as much time with Shinichi as possible, believing that he is an introvert or intimidating, which is uncool and unacceptable.
-Beginning her project to have Shinichi experience a fun lifestyle, Hana stalks him like an annoying pest.
-Will Shinichi ever make her understand that he prefers doing things by himself, or will he be won over by Hana's zany charm?
+She decides to spend as much time with Shinichi as possible, believing that he is an introvert or intimidating, considering him uncool and unacceptable.
+With the intention to expose Shinichi to a more fun lifestyle, Hana closely follows him like a persistent presence, creating conflicts between Shinichi's desire to spend time alone and Hana's enthusiastic and outgoing personality.